Media Handle Management

 The media_format_h handle is created by the caller, who can set and get the video or audio information.
 The media_format_h handle creates the media_packet_h handle and allocates the buffer.
 The caller can set and get the metadata with the media_packet_h handle.

-The media_format_h handle has a specific design for increasing and decreasing its reference count.
+The media_format_h and media_packet_h handles have a specific design for increasing and decreasing its reference count.

 Prerequisites